jevazquezb/Vet_clinic_database/README.md

 # Vet clinic database: query multiple tables

-> In this part of the project, we added some new tables and also foreign key columns to our existing animals' table to model one-to-many relationships.
-In addition, we used the `JOIN` statement to query the data.
+> In this part of the project, we added some **many-to-many** relationships and wrote more complex queries to answer questions.

 ## Getting Started